Ada Kaleh: In literature

 Ada Kaleh plays an important part in the novel of one of the most famous Hungarian authors, Mór Jókai.
 In the novel The Golden Man (Az Arany Ember), published in 1872, Ada Kaleh is called "No One's Isle" and it becomes an almost mythical symbol of peace, seclusion, and beauty, juxtaposed with the material outside world.

 In Between the Woods and the Water, the second volume of Patrick Leigh Fermor's narrative of his journey across Europe, the author describes a delightful visit in 1934 with a group of elderly inhabitants and discusses the history of the island.

+In De Laatste Eilanders, a historical fiction by Dutch-Rumanian author Stefan Popa, the last years of the island before it is flooded and the last inhabitants are relocated to Șimian Island, are described through the eyes of three teenagers.

 Notable people

 Bego Mustafa on an old postcard of Ada Kaleh.
 He helped the Hungarian national hero Lajos Kossuth cross the Danube and escape to Vidin (then part of the Ottoman Empire) in the aftermath of the Hungarian Revolution of 1848.